-Within a reasonable time after the first day of each month after the actual In-service Date, each Party shall prepare and deliver to the other Party an invoice for those reimbursable services provided to the other Party under this Agreement during the preceding month.
+Prior to the In-Service Date, payments due FPL hereunder shall be paid in accordance with the Milestone Payment Schedule set forth in Appendix J. After the In-Service Date, within a reasonable time after the first day of each month, each Party shall prepare and deliver to the other Party an invoice for those reimbursable services provided to the other Party under this Agreement during the preceding month.

 13.4 Invoice